geek-ai/MAgent/doc/get_started.md

 for i in range(n):
     total_loss[i], value[i] = models[i].fetch_train()
 ```
+Futhermore, with several lines of modification in python (use socket instead of pipe), models can be deployed to different machines.

 ## Run the first demo
 Run the following command in the root directory, do not cd to `examples/`